achimgaedke/python-dirmagic/doc/development.rst

 * An alternative to package data/resource locators for installed packages like ``pkgutil.get_data``.
-* A full validation of the project's data.
+* An in-depth validation of a project's data.

 Project Maturity
 ----------------